preethamdnr/Python-programming/README.md

 ## Python Programming
 This is my python notes for easy revision.
-1. Data types in python.
+1. Data types in python...
 2. Operations on data types (int, float).
 3. String-indexing,slicing
 4. String(.format(),f-string).